UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/1-introduction.md

 The experience of typing these commands will equip you for future work far better than if you simply copy & paste.

 Some non-compulsory sections are also included and we have indicated these with the phrase **Advanced material**.
-Skipping these sections will not disadvantage you at all, as these only proved aditional information for those working more quickly or with a little prior experience.
+Skipping these sections will not disadvantage you at all, as these only proved additional information for those working more quickly or with a little prior experience.